dennis-dan/dennis-dan/README.md

 🚀 Passionate about coding, algorithms, and software development 🚀

-💻 Proficient in a variety of programming languages, including Python, Java, C, and Assembly MIPS 💻
+💻 Proficient in a variety of programming languages, including Python, Java, C, C++ and Assembly MIPS 💻

 🌐 Exploring the world of technology, one line of code at a time 🌍